rodolfoalmeid/harvester-cloud/projects/harvester-ops/network-creation/README.md

 ![](../../../images/HARV_OPS_PROJ_README_18.png)
 ![](../../../images/HARV_OPS_PROJ_README_19.png)

-#### Deletion of the Virtual Network and detachment of the NIC from the nested VMs
+#### Deletion of the Virtual Network and detachment of the NICs from the nested VMs

 1. Copy the above script and initialize the variables `HARVESTER_URL`